sherine-aishu/Portfolio-project-4/README.md

   *Scalability: Containers are lightweight software components that run efficiently.
 Therefore, software developers can easily add multiple containers for different
                 applications on a single machine.*

-  *Isolation:   Containerization provides isolation between different services/application running within same machine*
+  *Isolation:   Containerization provides isolation between different services/application running within same machine.*

   **What is docker and what are its components**